 Ultrasound: For this test, a small wand is moved around on your skin.
 It gives off sound waves and picks up the echoes as they bounce off tissues.
 The echoes are made into a picture on a computer screen.
 This test is often the first test used to look at the liver.

-CT or CAT scan: Uses x-rays to make detailed pictures of your body.
-CT scans can show the size, shape, and place of any tumors in the liver or near it.
+CT or CAT scan: This scan uses x-rays to make detailed pictures of your body.
+It can show the size, shape, and place of any tumors in or near the liver.

-MRI: Uses radio waves and strong magnets instead of x-rays to make detailed pictures.
-MRI scans can help know if tumors in the liver are cancer.
+MRI: This scan uses radio waves and strong magnets instead of x-rays to make detailed pictures.
+MRI scans can help tell if tumors in the liver are cancer.
 They can also be used to look at blood vessels in and around the liver.
 They can help find out if liver cancer has spread.

 Lab tests: Blood tests can check a protein called AFP (alpha-fetoprotein).
 AFP is often very high in people with liver cancer.
 Other blood tests can also help find out how well the liver is working.

-In a biopsy (BY-op-see), the doctor takes out a small piece of tissue where the cancer seems to be.
-The tissue is checked for cancer cells.
+Liver biopsy: In a biopsy, the doctor takes out a small piece of tissue where the cancer seems to be.
+The tissue is checked for cancer.

 There are many types of biopsies.
 Ask your doctor what kind you will need.
-Each type has pros and cons.
+Each type has risks and benefits.
 The choice of which type to use depends on your own case.